 But also: the fewer birds, the fewer eggs, even fewer birds, even fewer eggs, and so on.
 Even then, it’s reinforcing.

-However, if the number of eggs decreases. the number of foxes will also decrease.
+If the number of eggs decreases, the number of foxes will also decrease.
 (Top right arrow, Same).
 And with fewer foxes, the number of eggs can increase again.
 (Bottom right arrow, Opposite) In this way, these variables balance each other.
 We indicate this with a B. (Balance)

 When we simulate this with Play in the app, we sometimes see that both variables decrease and then increase again.

 We can also combine with the variable ‘Number of birds’.